pytorch/vision/docs/source/models/lraspp.rst

 .. currentmodule:: torchvision.models.segmentation

-The FCN model is based on the `"Searching for MobileNetV3" <https://arxiv.org/abs/1905.02244>`_ paper.
+The LRASPP model is based on the `"Searching for MobileNetV3" <https://arxiv.org/abs/1905.02244>`_ paper.

 Model builders
 --------------